 Try to imagine, a bit like Woody Allen’s Midnight In Paris: early 1900s, Paris.
-The ferment of a city in which influences and cultural heritages from every part of the world melt together.
-The new century has just started, and with it the natural tendency of questioning what was artistically declared until few years before.
+The ferment of a city where influences and cultural heritages from every part of the world melt together.
+The new century has just started, and with it the natural tendency of questioning what was artistically declared few years before.
 Impressionism still goes on, with its constant adoration of nature and outward reality seen through the human eye.
-It is 1907 and Pablo Picasso is working with a maniacal obsession on a work destined to divide the course of the history of art in two halves.
+It is 1907 and Pablo Picasso is working with a maniacal obsession on a work destined to change the history of art.
 Les Demoiselles d’Avignon, the painting that marked the birth of modern art.

 The reactions of those who saw Les Demoiselles for the first time led Picasso to hide the work for years, leaving it to grow old in his studio.
 It was publicly displayed for the first time only in 1916, nine years later.
 Nine years in which, in the meantime, Stravinsky began his Rite Of Spring, James Joyce started to write Ulysses, Kandinsky debuted with his abstract phase and modernism of the twentieth century had finally exploded.
 It was only retrospectively that the critics agreed unanimously about the truth: the one who officially declared the nineteenth century dead, in 1907, was Picasso.
 Everything started from there: what later was named Cubism, its ability to represent the fourth dimension (already theorised in literature by Apollinaire and in science by Einstein), the other avant-garde movements and the escalation of provocations, straight to the World War and beyond.
 The art as we know it, today, was born in the rose colour of those damsels, so static and free of imperfections, in those inexpressive faces that would never return any meaning, except the same disorientation in which the observer reflects himself.